readandprogress/reading.is-a.dev/_posts/2023-12-25-why-fire-emblem-engage-is-my-game-of-the-year.md

 This year has been awfully packed making the choice even harder but one game reigned supreme regardless of that: Fire Emblem Engage!

-Ever since the game released last Janaury and I got my hands on it that fateful midnight, I knew deep down in my heart that this game will be my game of the year and I wasn't wrong!
+Ever since the game released last January and I got my hands on it that fateful midnight, I knew deep down in my heart that this game will be my game of the year and I wasn't wrong!

 Now that I have sinked in more three-hundred or so hours into it and completed most of the supports, I wanted to complete them before writing this but supports in Engage are notorisly hard to unlock!